Understanding Website Jargon

 Can Aro host my DNS?

-If you already have a DNS host and still wish to migrate your DNS to our services, a migration process will need to take place to ensure all of your records are transferred over to us.
+If you already have a DNS host and wish to migrate your DNS to our services, a migration process will need to take place.
 This may incur a migration cost.
-If you would like to migrate your DNS over to us, please send an email to support@arosoftware.com informing us about your decision.
+If you would like to migrate your DNS over to us, please send an email to support@arosoftware.com informing us of your decision.

 What is an SSL Certificate and do I really need one?